Updated on March 15, 2026

 2. Stop Fighting It

 This seems counterintuitive, but trying to suppress intrusive thoughts makes them more persistent.
-Psychologist Daniel Wegner discovered this phenomenon, called the “rebound effect.”
+Wegner called it the “rebound effect.”
+Instead of pushing the thought away, acknowledge its presence without judgment.

 This doesn’t mean you agree with the thought or want it.
-You’re simply acknowledging that it’s there without giving it more power through resistance.
+You’re acknowledging that it’s there without giving it more power through resistance.

 3. Challenge the Importance, Not the Content